mohitg66/Distributed-K-Means-Clustering/README.md

 ### `mapper.py`
 The mapper node processes a subset of data points, calculates the nearest centroid for each point, and partitions the results.

-#### Methods:
+Methods:
   - `Map()`: Processes data points and calculates nearest centroids.
   - `partition()`: Partitions the output into smaller files.
   - `GetEntries()`: Retrieves partitioned entries for reducers.

 ### `reducer.py`
-The reducer node collects and processes partitioned data from mappers, updates centroids, and writes the results.
+The reducer node collects and processes partitioned data from mappers, updates centroids, and writes the results

-#### Methods:
+Methods:
   - `Reduce()`: Processes partitioned data and updates centroids.
   - `shuffle_and_sort()`: Collects and sorts data from mappers.
   - `reduce()`: Calculates updated centroids.